-Task 3: Comparing the volume of a marble estimated by two different methods
+Task 3: Comparing the volume of a marble estimated by two different methods iii.
+Use this measurement to estimate the average radius of the marbles.

 - i.
 Keep ten marbles in a straight line touching each other.
 (You can create a long narrow channel by placing a straight edge and a ruler parallel to one another with a gap in between, with the marbles lined up in the gap.) - ii.
 Measure the end-to-end length of the line of marbles.